Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 "...The *tran-slay-tor* did not like that word he used," he said to Julian after a moment.

 Julian rubbed his chin.
-"I think the best way to say that would be, uh…" he thought for a moment, and then spoke a long and complex polysyllabic word which the translator rendered confusingly back to Tran as *‘Sky-Thinking-People-Under-Other-Skies-Bodies.’*
+"I think the best way to say that would be, uh..." he thought for a moment, and then spoke a long and complex polysyllabic word which the translator rendered confusingly back to Tran as *‘Sky-Thinking-People-Under-Other-Skies-Bodies.’*

 Convoluted as that was, the natives moved their heads in ways that suggested to Tran they understood the idea at least.